Accrediting outputs of noisy intermediate-scale quantum computing devices: Introduction

 Inspired by our accreditation protocol we also present a novel cryptographic protocol, which we call ``mesothetic verification protocol''.
 In the mesothetic protocol the verifier implements the single-qubit gates in all circuits while the prover undertakes all other operations.
 This is distinct from prepare-and-send \cite{ABE08,FK12,BFKW13,B15,KD17,KW17,FKD17,ABEM17} or receive-and-measure \cite{HM15,MF16,HKSE17,MK18,TMMMF18} cryptographic protocols in that the verifier intervenes during the actual implementation of the circuits, and not before or after the circuits are implemented.

 Our paper is organized as follows.
-In Section \hyperlink{s1}1 of Results we introduce the notation, in Section \hyperlink{s2}2 we provide the necessary definitions, in Sections \hyperlink{s3}3 and \hyperlink{s4}4 we present our protocol and prove our results and in Section \hyperlink{s5}5 we present the mesothetic verification protocol.
+In Section 1 of Results we introduce the notation, in Section 2 we provide the necessary definitions, in Sections 3 and 4 we present our protocol and prove our results and in Section 5 we present the mesothetic verification protocol.